car251290/Expressbeer/README.md

 # expressbeer
 A WEB PAGE OF BEER YES BEER
-A JavaScript project to use the RestAPI And displey information about beers, using a search for the name of the beer and display name and id of the beers using icons of the beer and for the web pages I use the HTML & CSS
+A JavaScript project to use the RestAPIsAnd displey information about beers, using a search for the name of the beer and display name and id of the beers using icons of the beer and for the web pages I use the HTML & CSS

+Will get post update delate.

 ## Introduction
  Build a REST API to manage beers with Node.js and Express. installed node.js, that is an experience in JavaScript, and some basic knowledge of HTML and Bootstrap.